NickPax/my-website/_structures/adjective-clause.md

 | whose |

-Ajective clauses that begin with the word that are defining; so no commas should be used.
+Adjective clauses that begin with the word that are defining; so no commas should be used.
 MWW Examples:
 I was used to a company that had a full benefit package.
 my example: She's the one I was telling you about. !!!!